camunda/zeebe-process-test/README.md

 This project allows you to unit test your Camunda Platform 8 BPMN processes.
 It will start a Zeebe test engine and provide you with a set of assertions you can use to verify your process behaves as expected.

+> [!Note]
+> Heads up!
+We are building a new Java testing library for Camunda 8.6.
+The new library will replace Zeebe Process Test.
+> New features: Access to Camunda's new REST API, official Spring integration, process coverage, and more ([ref](https://github.com/camunda/issues/issues/751)).
+> Stay tuned for updates. 🚀

 ## Prerequisites

 * Java 21+ (17+ for <=`8.3.x`) when running with an embedded engine (`zeebe-process-test-extension`)